Harry Reid International Airport: Facilities

 The runways are made of concrete.
 1L, 26R, and 26L have a category I instrument landing system with distance measuring equipment.
-8L/26R is the second-longest civil runway in the country, after Denver International Airport.
+8L/26R is the second-longest civil runway in the country, after 16R/34L at Denver International Airport.

 The airport has a total of 110 gates across two passenger terminals, which are numbered 1 and 3, and a satellite concourse called Concourse D. Terminal 1 contains three concourses labeled A, B, and C. Terminal 3 houses the E gates and handles international arrivals.
 Terminal 3 and Concourse D are able to receive international flights, and a tunnel links the international gates in Concourse D to the customs checkpoint.
-Of these international gates, Concourse D has a 3-jetway stand (D21/22) that can accommodate an Airbus A380, the largest commercial airplane in the world.
+Of these international gates, Concourse D has a 3-jetway stand (D21/22) that can accommodate an Airbus A380.
 There is an airside tram system with three lines.
 The green and blue lines connect the central part of Terminal 1 with Concourses C and D, respectively.
 The red line runs between Terminal 3 and Concourse D.

-In 1968, slot machines were first installed at the airport.
+The airport's terminal gaming dates back to 1968.
+Under Nevada gaming laws, slot machines are permitted in the passenger terminals.
 The Las Vegas and Reno airports are the only two airports in the United States with slot machines.
 Terminal 1 and Concourse D also house exhibits of the Howard W. Cannon Aviation Museum, which covers the history of aviation in southern Nevada.

 Airlines unload their freight at the Marnell Air Cargo Center, which can handle 100000 ST of cargo.
 Janet Air flights to secret military installations operate from a dedicated terminal building.
-The airport also has a parking lot where the public can watch aircraft take off and land.
+The airport includes a public parking area commonly used as an informal viewing point for aircraft takeoffs and landings.

 Maverick Helicopters and Papillon Grand Canyon Helicopters each operate their own terminal at Harry Reid Airport for sightseeing flights.
 The Maverick terminal covers 6000 sqft, and the Sundance terminal occupies 13000 sqft.
 The Papillon terminal was established in 1997.